kalliope-project/kalliope/Docs/brain.md

 ```

 In this example, the task is launched when the captured order contains "say hello".
 This means the order would start if you say
-- "say hello jarvis"
+- "say hello Kalliope"
-- "jarvis, say hello"
+- "Kalliope, say hello"
 - "I want you to say hello"
 - "i say goodbye you say hello"
 - "whatever I say as long it contains say hello"

-To know if your spoken order will be triggered by jarvis, we recommend you to [use the GUI](jarvis_cli.md) for testing your STT engine.
+To know if your spoken order will be triggered by Kalliope, we recommend you to [use the GUI](kalliope_cli.md) for testing your STT engine.